Is Your Vehicle Ready for a Winter Snowstorm?

-Personally, I try to never let my tank fall below ¾ of a tank; but in general, you should always keep your gas tank at least half way full.
+Personally, I try never to let my tank fall below ¾ of a tank; but in general, you should always keep your gas tank at least half way full.
 The last thing you want is to get stuck in a snowstorm without enough gas to at least heat your vehicle while you wait for rescue.

 Make sure you have a Vehicle Repair Kit

 Having an emergency roadside vehicle kit is an important part of being prepared for anything.
-Having the right kit can mean the difference between getting back on the road in one piece, and being stuck in a situation that could quickly turn ugly.
+Having the right equipment can mean the difference between getting back on the road in one piece, and being stuck in a situation that could quickly turn ugly.
 Here are some of the things we suggest carrying.

 Always Carry Extra Food & Water

-When determining what types of food to carry in your vehicle, look for high-calorie, high-protein foods that will help provide the extra energy that you may need during a winter weather emergency.
-Quick and ready to eat foods like granola bars, jerky, and high calorie energy bars are all things that you should consider carrying in your vehicle.
+When determining what types of food to carry in your vehicle, look for High-calorie, high-protein foods that will help provide the extra energy that you may need during a winter weather emergency.
+Quick and ready to eat foods like granola bars, jerky, and high-calorie energy bars are all things that you should consider carrying in your vehicle.
 When it comes to water, a gallon of water per person in the vehicle is usually a good place to start.